List of Emmerdale Farm characters introduced in 1972–1973: Sam Skilbeck

-Sam Skilbeck, played by Jamie Bell made his debut screen appearance on 10 April 1973.
+Sam Skilbeck, played by Jamie Bell, made his debut screen appearance on 10 April 1973.

 Sam is the son of Matt and Peggy Skilbeck.
 He appeared for three years from 1973 to 1976.
 Along with his twin sister Sally Skilbeck, he was one of the first births in Emmerdale Farm.
 Born in 1973 along with Sally, Sam is named after his great-grandfather Sam Pearson.
 Peggy dies three months after his birth of a brain haemorrhage.
 Matt and Peggy's mother Annie Sugden help bring up the twins but she's unable to cope with Sam and Sally and so sends them to live with his aunt, Beattie Dowton.
 On 13 January 1976, Beattie, Sam and Sally are killed when a train strikes her car on a level crossing.
-Following their deaths, Matt mentions them until his departure in 1991.
+Following their deaths, Matt mentions them until his departure in 1989.
 Annie is informed by telephone and Matt is informed by police.
 In 1982, Matt has another son by his second wife Dolly Skilbeck and he is named Samuel Skilbeck after Sam.
 Sam is delighted.

 Sally Skilbeck

-Sally Skilbeck, played by Justine Bell is the daughter of Matt and Peggy Skilbeck.
+Sally Skilbeck, played by Justine Bell, is the daughter of Matt and Peggy Skilbeck.
 She appeared from 1973 to 1976.
 Along with her twin brother Sam Skilbeck, she is the first birth of Emmerdale Farm.

 Sally is born in 1973 along with Sam.
 Peggy dies three months after her birth of a brain haemorrhage.
 Matt and Peggy's mother Annie Sugden help bring up the twins but she's unable to cope with Sam and Sally and so sends them to live with his aunt, Beattie Dowton.
 On 13 January 1976, Beattie, Sam and Sally are killed when a train strikes her car on a level crossing.
 Annie is informed by telephone and Matt is informed by police.
 Following their deaths, Matt mentions them until his departure in 1989.

 Clare Scott

 Dr Clare Scott, played by Joanna Tope, made her first appearance on 12 May 1973 and departed on 22 October 1973.
-Clare Scott takes over as the local doctor of Beckindale from Doctor Maurice Grant, following his retirement.
+Clare Scott takes over as the local doctor of Beckindale from Dr Maurice Grant following his retirement.
 Clare develops a friendship with Jack Sugden.
 Clare's boyfriend Simon arrives in Beckindale, and proposes to her but she rejects him.
 Clare is last seen attending church but continues to be referred to as still living in the village.